Australian Music Foundation

 Announcing our 2025 Classical Awards

 We are proud to recognise twelve outstanding young Australian musicians as the recipients of our 2025 Classical Awards.
-These Awards are only possible thanks to your generosity and the vital support of our major donors: The Australian Elizabethan Theatre Trust, The Goodridge Foundation, The Breen Family Foundation, Maestro Richard Bonynge AC CBE, the Donus Australia Foundation and the Lynn Foundation.
+These Awards are made possible only through your generosity and the vital commitment of our major supporters: The Australian Elizabethan Theatre Trust, The Goodridge Foundation, The Breen Family Foundation, Maestro Richard Bonynge AC CBE, the Donus Australia Foundation and the Lynn Foundation.

 Meet our 2025 Awardees